How to make an impact as new CPO

 Another way to establish credibility early on is to build a category initiative pipeline with spend and savings estimates, ideally split by business unit if applicable, and with other fields such as the nature of the spend (for example, operational expenditure -v- capital expenditure).
 This should go hand in hand with putting in place a broader set of key performance indicators for procurement, relating to the objectives that procurement has been tasked with and how these will be achieved.
 Having such transparency will mean the function becomes more accountable which should, in turn, generate more demand, more quickly, for its services and build greater trust with senior management.

 But perhaps the most visible quick win a new CPO can generate is savings.
 An easy place to start is by reviewing your existing demand, something that doesn’t even need to involve engaging suppliers.
-This can be as simple as reviewing the number of software licenses you hold, for example, which is often overlooked when headcounts shrink.
+This can be as simple as reviewing the number of software licences you hold, for example, which is often overlooked when headcounts shrink.

 Another step is to put in place a purchasing desk to control tail spend, requiring anyone wanting to procure indirect categories to go through procurement and buy from a list of approved suppliers.
 The desk can establish compliance and handle any exceptions, moreover, it has the immediate advantage of reducing maverick spend.